 Strategies to help

-- End-to-end management: Brand management software is all about incorporating multiple features into one easily accessible tool.
-This generally involves a DAM (Digital Asset Management) platform that allows for access to stored on-brand files, and workflow/annotation software to manage the creation of new assets (e.g. the materials that make up your brand.)
-To explain that in plain English, these are tools that keep everything together and ensure that different teams are communicating and utilising the resources that exist, instead of unnecessarily investing in new creatives.
+- End-to-end management: Brand management software incorporates multiple features into one easily accessible tool.
+This generally involves a DAM (Digital Asset Management) platform that allows for access to stored on-brand files and workflow/annotation software to manage the creation of new assets (e.g. the materials that make up your brand.)
+To explain that in plain English, these are tools that keep everything together and ensure that different teams are communicating and utilising the resources that exist instead of unnecessarily investing in new creatives.

 - Built-in brand guidelines: Remember those all-so-important brand guidelines we mentioned before?
-Brand management software helps by integrating your brand guidelines into your DAM and workflow tools, allowing for users (like your employees) to be able to easily access assets.
-At Brandworkz for example, we have an advanced Logo Finder feature to make accessing variations of your beloved logo that much easier.
+Brand management software helps by integrating your brand guidelines into your DAM and workflow tools, allowing users (like your employees) to be able to access assets easily.
+At Brandworkz, for example, we have an advanced Logo Finder feature to make accessing variations of your beloved logo that much easier.

-- Web-to-publish templates: So not all brand management software offers web-to-publish templates, but it’s common enough to include as a default feature to look out for.
-This allows for minor edits to be made to on-brand assets without the need for additional approvals — enabling creativity while still ensuring consistency.
+- Digital and Print templates: So not all brand management software offers digital and print templates, but it’s common enough to include as a default feature to look out for.
+This allows minor edits to be made to on-brand assets without additional approvals, enabling creativity while still ensuring consistency.

-- Built-in DAM: Your DAM is really important to so much of how your teams actually operate.
-You can’t skimp on DAM capabilities in order to get a more integrated solution.
+- Built-in DAM: Your DAM is important to so much of how your teams operate.
+You can’t skimp on DAM capabilities to get a more integrated solution.
 To ensure you have the most efficient DAM process possible, include a full range of metadata inputs, searchability, permission setting, customisation features, and preview capabilities that are specific to your most common file types.
-Make sure that it also has the ability to seamlessly integrate with other systems, such as your CMS.
+Make sure that it can seamlessly integrate with other systems, such as your CMS.